V3105. The 'a' variable was used after it was assigned through null-conditional operator. NullReferenceException is possible.

 }

-Now, if the 'parentName' variable is not 'null', the 'Foo' function returns the string length.
-Otherwise, it returns 0.
+Now, if the 'parentName' variable is not 'null', we return the string length.
+Otherwise, we return 0.

 {